Our work helps the public be better prepared in the event of a large-scale emergency or disaster.

 When activated, the Emergency Operations Center (EOC) provides a central location from which local government can manage disaster response in the county.

-- promotes efficient and effective use of limited resources
+- prioritizes the use of limited resources

 - coordinates with multiple organizations and agencies

-- provides accurate and timely public alerts, warnings and information
+- provides public alerts, warnings and information

 - determines recovery priorities

 We conduct a damage assessment following incidents with significant impacts to infrastructure and property.
 This includes reports of damages to facilities and homes to assess the financial losses and community impacts.

 Exercises are the primary tool for evaluating our plans and capabilities.